-Unique moving project takes DeVooght to Hinton, Iowa
+The unique moving project takes DeVooght to Hinton, Iowa

 An onsite meeting was scheduled for the bidding companies.
-Jason flew to Iowa from Newark, New Jersey and met Tom on site.
+Jason flew to Iowa from Newark, New Jersey, and met Tom on-site.
 Also attending was Orville Vant Hull from Berghorst & Son, Inc, of Hull, Iowa.

 Looking at the dryers was a little overwhelming, to say the least, as the height of these dryers were 112 feet and 100 feet, with a width of just 18 feet each.
-The dryers would need to be moved about 200 feet … not a great distance, but in terms of the scope of the job and the timeframe, it might as well have been a 2-mile move!
+Therefore, the dryers would need to be moved about 200 feet … not a great distance, but in terms of the scope of the job and the timeframe, it might as well have been a 2-mile move!

-DeVooght had moved a similar corn dryer about six years earlier, though that dryer was shorter and wider than these two dryers.
+DeVooght had moved a similar corn dryer about six years earlier, though that dryer was shorter and broader than these two dryers.
 And, for this job, McCormick Construction needed these dryers moved and fully operational by September 1, 2016 … in time for the fall harvest season.

 After being on-site, we concluded that moving these dryers would be no problem.